 It all starts when the corporate guests check in – later, the sales manager dig deeper into their portfolio to uncover the rates they paid their rooms and the travel agency (if any) that they booked through.

-In case they use an agency, their IATA number can be traced back to check if the agency can produce more sales for your hotel.
+In case they use an agency, their IATA number can be traced back to check if the agency can produce more corporate sales for your hotel.
 This data will help your sales managers to decide whether they should act upon this opportunity and try to get some business through them.

 Discussing the importance of regularly prospecting sales, Mr. Patel explained that if sales managers prospect every day, it will prove very useful for your business.
 But that is next to impossible for new companies, where the sales managers are assigned multiple tasks.